jlimademo/KCM-Data-export/README.md

 # KCM - GUACAMOLE to Keeper PAM Export Tool

+## Disclaimer

+⚠️ **Caution**: This tool modifies system configurations and handles connection data.
+Always test in a non-production environment first and create backups before use.

+The Keeper PAM Export Tool simplifies migrating Apache Guacamole connections to Keeper's Privileged Access Management system.
+It automatically inspects your Docker Compose configuration, extracts database credentials, and transforms connection data into the proper format for Keeper PAM import.

+This tool is not supported by Keeper and is an Individual contribution from a curious individual :)

+## Overview

 A utility script that exports Apache Guacamole connection data into Keeper PAM-ready formats for seamless import via Keeper Commander CLI.

 ## Features